sselin-co/sselin-co/README.md

 ### Hello 👋 I'm Shaya ✨

 Welcome to my GitHub!
-I'm a software developer with a passion for accessibility, fullstack development, and minimalist design.
+I'm a software engineer with a passion for accessibility, fullstack development, and minimalist design.

 - 🔭 I’m currently employed as a Junior Web Developer at Osler, Hoskin, and Harcourt LLP.
 In April 2022, I will be a graduate of the computer science program at UBC Okanagan in Kelowna BC, Canada.
+I'll be starting as a full time Software Engineer at Amazon Canada in May, 2022.

 <!--